simp/simp-doc/docs/changelogs/latest.rst

   * RHEL 6.10 x86_64
   * RHEL 7.5 x86_64

-The overriding priority for SIMP 6.3.0 is interoperability with Puppet 5/Hiera 5.
+The flagship feature for SIMP 6.3.0 is full compatibility with Puppet 5 and Hiera 5.

-Integration testing is done primarily with the versions of puppet that are delivered with Puppet Enterprise 2018:
+The versions of Puppet targeted are those delivered with Puppet Enterprise
+2018:

-  * Puppet Server  5.3.X
+  * Puppet Server: 5.3.X
-  * Puppet Agent 5.5.X
+  * Puppet Agent:  5.5.X

 A much wider range of versions is used for unit and acceptance testing.
-See the .gitlab.yml file in each module to see what versions it is tested under.
+See the ``.gitlab.yml`` file in each module to see what versions it has been tested against.

 ..
 WARNING::